clerk/t3-turbo-and-clerk/README.md

 ## About

 This takes the original create-t3-turbo and adds Clerk authentication allowing you to have one auth package for both Expo and Next.js.
-You will notice there is no longer an auth package as it is not requried.
+You will notice there is no longer an auth package as it is not required.

 ## Clerk Dashboard Setup